abhishek3100/NYC-Subway-Data-Analysis/README.md

 https://drive.google.com/file/d/0B6d5LJ-6Fev6Nk9nbExGbFhuX2M/view

 I am only adding the projects and all the file that were downloaded/fetched by code can be fetched by running the code in Jupyter.

+File downloaded as HTML also is uploaded and along with ipynb file.
+Mapper and Reducer output file is also added.